 About Us

 The Canadian Coalition for Healthy Waters is a non-partisan coalition of organizations advocating for federal government leadership and policy to support the health of fresh water—including all inland waters—across Canada.
-Collectively, the organizations of the Canadian Coalition for Healthy Waters have hundreds of thousands of supporters from different walks of life, from coast to coast to coast.

 The Canadian Coalition for Healthy Waters is a non-Indigenous led coalition.